Have a Wonderful Thai Massage

 Ideology of Thai Massage

-Stretching is necessary and healthy movement and prayer for the giver and receiver.
+Stretching is necessary and healthy movement for the giver and receiver.

 'Wai Kru" honoring the teacher, is uppermost and done before and after each session.